shystruk/no-internet/README.md

 Arguments: `offline` type `boolean` <br>
 Default: `undefined`

-Callback is called in each connection checking
+Function that gets called in each connection checking